Anne Royall: Career in journalism

+Further travel reporting

 Afterward Anne toured New England, Pennsylvania, New York and Massachusetts, all the while taking copious notes and using her Masonic connections to help fund her travels.
 In Boston, she stopped in on former President John Adams to give him an update on his son and daughter-in-law.
 Then, in 1826, at 57, she published her notes in a book titled Sketches of History, Life and Manners in the United States.
 Her previous manuscript The Tennessean would follow a year later.

 The caustic observations in her books and public stances on issues caused a stir and earned her some powerful enemies.
 She was derided as an eccentric scold, a virago, and (in the words of one newspaper editor) "a literary wild-cat from the backwoods".
 In 1829, Anne Royall returned to Washington, D.C. and began living on Capitol Hill, near a fire house.
 The firehouse, which had been built with federal money, had been allowing a small Presbyterian congregation to use its facilities for their services.
 Royall, who had long made Presbyterians a particular object of scorn in her writing, objected to their using the building as a blurring of the lines between church and state.
 She also claimed that some of the congregation's children began throwing stones at her windows.
 One member of the congregation began praying silently beneath her window and others visited her in an attempt to convert her, she claimed.
 Royall responded to their taunts with cursing and was arrested.
 She was tried and convicted of being a "public nuisance, a common brawler and a common scold".
 Although a ducking stool had been constructed nearby, the court ruled that the traditional common law punishment of ducking for a scold was obsolete, and she was instead fined $10.
 Two reporters from Washington's newspaper, The National Intelligencer, paid the fine.
 Embarrassed by the incident, Royall left Washington to continue traveling.

+Self-published newspaper and death

 Back in Washington in 1831, she published a newspaper from her home with the help of a friend, Sally Stack.
 The paper, Paul Pry, exposed political corruption and fraud.
 Sold as single issues, it contained her editorials, letters to the editor and her responses, and advertisements.
 It was published until 1836, when it was succeeded by The Huntress.
 Royall hired orphans to set the type and faced constant financial woes, which were exacerbated when postmasters refused to deliver her issues to subscribers, until her death at 85 in 1854, bringing an end to her 30-year news career.

 She is buried in the Congressional Cemetery.